Killer Constable

-The movie, produced by the Shaw Brothers studio, is a loose reworking of the 1969 movie The Invincible Fist by Chih-Hung Kwei's frequent collaborator, the film director Chang Cheh.
+The movie was produced by the Shaw Brothers studio and is a loose reworking of the 1969 movie The Invincible Fist by the film director Chang Cheh, a frequent collaborator of Chih-Hung Kwei.

 Killer Constable began a transition from the earlier Shaw Brothers studio films to the more cynical film noir approach of the later Hong Kong New Wave.

 It was Chih-Hung Kwei's one and only period wuxia film.

 Plot

-At a lavish banquet, the Manchurian Empress Dowager Cixi of the 19th century Qing empire orders security chief Liu Jing Tian to capture the five thieves that stole 2 million taels from the royal vaults.
-Liu, in turn, then asks chief court constable Leng Tian-Ying, nicknamed the Killer Constable, to assemble a small group of his best men to find the thieves, dear or alive, and return the gold treasure within ten days.
-Leng accepts, but soon finds that his own brother Cun Yi, also law enforcement officer, refuses to join his posse, because he is fed up with Leng's merciless attitude and execution-style justice.
+At a lavish banquet, the Manchurian Empress Dowager Cixi of the 19th century Qing empire orders security chief of the Forbidden City Liu Jing Tian to capture the five thieves that stole 2 million taels from the Royal Treasury.
+Lord Liu, in turn, asks chief court constable Leng Tian-Ying, nicknamed Killer Constable, to assemble a small group of his best men to find the thieves, dead or alive, and return the gold treasure within ten days.
+Leng accepts, but soon finds that his own brother Cun Yi, also law enforcement officer, refuses to join him, because he is fed up with Leng's merciless attitude and execution-style justice.

 The first lead towards catching the thieves brings the constables to a watermill.
 There Leng tortures and ultimately kills the miller in front of his family, but he only recovers a small part of the gold treasure.
-Continuing on their quest, Leng and his posse are ambushed by two bandits at night in an abandoned temple.
-One constable, Peng Lai, who wandered off to feed the starving Han-Chinese villagers, is ambushed and staked alive.
+Continuing on their quest, Leng and his men are ambushed by two bandits at night in an abandoned temple.
+One constable, Peng Lai, who wandered off to feed the starving Han Chinese villagers, is ambushed and staked alive.
 It falls to Leng to execute his companion and end his suffering.
 Then Leng hunts down the two bandits to the seaside where they are, once again, ambushed.
-Soon thereafter, they also discover a highly skilled assassin, hired by the bandits.
-Leng gets injured, and looses companion Ma Zhong, but ultimately defeats the assassin.
+Soon thereafter, they also discover a highly skilled assassin, Fan Jin-Peng, whom the bandits want to hire to assassinate Leng.
+Leng ultimately defeats the assassin, but gets injured and loses the older constable, Ma Zhong.